 Power driver seat

 Eight-speaker sound system with in-dash CD player and USB/iPod compatibility

 Optional navigation system

-Safety Though its sister model, the S40 sedan, earned Good frontal-offset and rear crash-test scores from the Insurance Institute for Highway Safety, the wagon hasn't been tested.
+Safety Though its sister model, the S40 sedan, earned a score of Good in frontal-offset and rear crash tests from the Insurance Institute for Highway Safety, the wagon hasn't been tested.
 Unfortunately, differences in weight and construction mean we can't assume the same crash-test performance in the V50.
+Safety features include: